jquad-group/cloudland2023/README.md

 The directory structure is as follows:
 - `ci` - manifests needed for creating the pipeline workflow
-- `tekton` - an example tekton pipeline, which is referenced from the files in `ci`
+- `tekton` - an example tekton pipeline, which is referenced in the files from the `ci` directory

 # How to try the demo?